Score and Verify Your OASIS+ Projects

 Use document tags to provide evidence for every point you claim.

-1. Tag Documents: Add keyword reference tags to your supporting PDF files.
+1. Tag Documents: Prior to uploading, add keyword reference tags to your supporting PDF files.

 2. Claim Credit: Enter the exact tag keyword into the Location in the File field.